 Day always designed furniture with durability and comfort in mind, which explains his interest in public seating.
 His designs have been used in many prestigious locations including auditorium seating for the Barbican Art Centre and Royal Festival Hall in London, the Gatwick Bench in the Tate Britain, and 1990s Toro and Woodro seating on the London Underground, as well as for theatres, airports, stations and sports stadiums worldwide.

-In 1983 he was awarded his OBE and was appointed a senior fellow at the Royal College of Art an Honorary fellow of the RIBA.
+In 1983 he was awarded his OBE and in1991 was appointed a senior fellow at the Royal College of Art.

 Robin and Lucienne Day